Mykel Hawke

 Mykel Hawke (born November 29, 1965) is a retired U.S. Army Special Forces officer, author, and television and film personality.
 He is perhaps best known for the television programs he created on Discovery Channel called Man, Woman, Wild and One Man Army.
 He left Discovery to work on two new programs: Lost Survivors for Travel Channel and Elite Tactical Unit for Outdoor Channel.

 Education

 A combat veteran, he served as an enlisted soldier and later as a commissioned officer in the U.S. Army Special Forces ("Green Berets"), attaining the rank of captain.
 He fought rebels and trained UN peacekeepers in war-torn Africa and did combat search and rescue missions during the drug war in Colombia.
 He holds black belts in Aikido and judo.
-As required by the Army to be an officer, Hawke holds a college degree, a BS from UNY in Biology.
-He also holds an MS from UCA in Family Counseling.
-He was rated in 7 languages in the Army and paid for 3 languages, the maximum allowed, documented in his published language book, The Quick and Dirty Guide to Learning Languages Fast.
+As required by the Army to be an officer, Hawke holds a college degree, a Bachelor of Science from the University of New York in Biology.
+He also holds a Master of Science degree from the University of California in Family Counseling.
+He was rated in seven languages in the Army and paid to learn three languages, the maximum allowed, documented in his published language book, The Quick and Dirty Guide to Learning Languages Fast.